Implications of a temperature-dependent magnetic anisotropy for superparamagnetic switching: Conclusions

-In this work we have shown that a temperature-dependent magnetic anisotropy in a superparamagnetic system can give rise to significant corrections to the standard N{\'e}el-Brown-Arrhenius law.
-For a correct interpretation of the parameters, the energy barrier for the switching of magnetic moment has to be based on a temperature-dependent magnetic anisotropy even in a simple model.
-This generates considerable corrections to the Arrhenius law.
-In particular the prefactor can no longer be determined in general by a fit of measured data on the basis of a temperature-independent anisotropy.
-Even if the fit appears plausible in a given finite temperature range, the attempt frequency can be misdetermined by several orders of magnitude.
+In this work we have illustrated quantitatively that a temperature-dependent magnetic anisotropy in a superparamagnetic system can give rise to significant corrections to the standard N{\'e}el-Brown-Arrhenius law with a temperature independent energy barrier.
+For a correct interpretation of the parameters, the energy barrier for the switching behavior of the collective magnetic moment has to be based on a temperature-dependent magnetic anisotropy even in a simple model.
+This generates corrections to the N{\'e}el-Brown-Arrhenius law.
+In particular, the prefactor can no longer be determined in general by a fit of measured data on the basis of a temperature-independent anisotropy.
+Even if the fit appears plausible in a given finite temperature range where a seemingly linear dependence of $f$ on $1/T$ is found, the attempt frequency can be incorrectly determined by several orders of magnitude.

+Although the present discussion applies to the mentioned superparamagnetic systems, the conclusions are general and fundamental.
+In many other physical situations, an Arrhenius-like switching behavior is found on the basis of assuming a temperature-independent energy barrier.
+In particular when this energy barrier is the result of a collective statistical behavior of many constituents, it may contain an intrinsic temperature dependence which has to be carefully taken into account, in particular when the prefactor is interpreted in terms of an attempt frequency.